+(4) The term “Ultimate Parent” in this Section refers to an Entity that is not controlled by any other Entity.

 16.11.5 Monitoring of a Counter-Party’s Creditworthiness and Credit Exposure by ERCOT

-(1) ERCOT shall monitor the creditworthiness and credit exposure of each Counter-Party or its guarantor, if any.
+(1) ERCOT shall monitor the creditworthiness and credit exposure of each Counter-Party.
 To enable ERCOT to monitor creditworthiness, each Counter-Party shall provide to ERCOT:

-(a) Its own or its guarantor’s quarterly (semi-annually, if the guarantor is foreign and rated by a rating agency acceptable to ERCOT) unaudited financial statements not later than 60 days (90 days if the guarantor is foreign and rated by a rating agency acceptable to ERCOT) after the close of each of the issuer’s fiscal quarters; if an issuer’s financial statements are publicly available electronically and the issuer provides to ERCOT sufficient information to access those financial statements, then the issuer is considered to have met this requirement.
+(a) Its own or its Ultimate Parent’s quarterly (semi-annually, if the Ultimate Parent is foreign and rated by a rating agency acceptable to ERCOT) unaudited financial statements not later than 60 days (90 days if the Ultimate Parent is foreign and rated by a rating agency acceptable to ERCOT) after the close of each of the issuer’s fiscal quarters; if an issuer’s financial statements are publicly available electronically and the issuer provides to ERCOT sufficient information to access those financial statements, then the issuer is considered to have met this requirement.

-(b) Its own or its guarantor’s annual audited financial statements not later than 120 days after the close of each of the issuer’s fiscal year; if an issuer’s financial statements are publicly available electronically and the issuer provides to ERCOT sufficient information to access those financial statements, then the issuer is considered to have met this requirement.
+(b) Its own or its Ultimate Parent’s annual audited financial statements not later than 120 days after the close of each of the issuer’s fiscal year; if an issuer’s financial statements are publicly available electronically and the issuer provides to ERCOT sufficient information to access those financial statements, then the issuer is considered to have met this requirement.
 ERCOT may extend the period for providing interim unaudited or annual audited statements on a case-by-case basis.
-Annual audited financial statements must be prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP) or International Accounting Standards (IAS).
+Annual audited financial statements must be prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP) or Financial Reporting Standards (IFRS).

-(c) For paragraphs (a) and (b) above, financial statements shall include the Counter-Party’s or its guarantor’s:
+(c) For paragraphs (a) and (b) above, financial statements shall include the Counter-Party’s or its Ultimate Parent’s:

 (i) Statement of Financial Position (balance sheet) as of the applicable quarterly or annual ending date;